 Some tankers attempted to shoot down the planes while riding in their half-tracks.
 Since the machine guns had not been sighted, most of them jammed.
 After the attack, the maintenance section was sent to the barrio of Bamban.
 Al would remain there for two weeks with Sgt.
-Albert McArthur and the maintenance truck while the tanks went north toward Lingayen Gulf after one week.
+Albert McArthur and the maintenance truck while the tanks went north toward Lingayen Gulf on December 21st.

 When the Filipino and American Forces on Bataan surrendered, Albert became a Prisoner of War.
 He first heard of the surrender on the radio.
 Al, at this time, was near town of Mariveles.
 The next morning Al was awakened by Japanese soldiers.
 The soldiers urged the Americans to move by the point of their bayonets.
 The POWs were not allowed to take anything with them besides the clothes on their backs.
 If the soldier had slept in his shorts, that was all he was allowed to take.